İzmir Ekonomi Üniversitesi

 Assistant(s) -

-Course Objectives This module aims to introduce students to analytic thinking and philosophizing via short readings and analysis of literary texts, art works, photography and cinema.
+Course Objectives This module aims to introduce students to analytic thinking and philosophizing via short readings and analysis of literary and media texts.

 Learning Outcomes